Skip to main content

 Photos JASPER LENNOX

 Whether you’re looking for a place to slow down, reset, or just get a great cup of coffee (and maybe a pastry you didn’t plan on), these spots deliver.
 Chosen not just for their coffee but also for their atmosphere, this list is updated whenever we come across something worth adding.
-A mix of longtime favorites and newer standouts, it moves from uptown to downtown to Brooklyn, in no particular order except their geographic flow.
+A mix of longtime favorites and newer standouts, it follows a natural path from uptown to downtown to Brooklyn.

 RALPH’S COFFEE (UPPER EAST SIDE, MANHATTAN)

-Tucked inside the Ralph Lauren flagship store, this spot feels like a cozy, elegant escape.
+Tucked inside the Ralph Lauren flagship store, this spot offers a quiet, elegant escape.
 The green-and-white decor, polished wood, and brass accents give it a classic feel.
-Espresso drinks, teas, and light bites like muffins and cookies are on the menu.
-If the weather’s nice, grab a seat outside for a quiet break from the busy streets.
+The menu includes espresso drinks, teas, and light bites like muffins and cookies.
+If the weather’s nice, grab a seat outside for a break from the busy streets.

 888 Madison Ave, New York, NY — Opens 8 AM